It's easy for EDM snobs to hate on Tiësto.

 Both.
 Sometimes you start something on the road and you finish it up in the studio.
 Sometimes you go back and forth with other artists.
-But to really write songs, I have to be in the studio.
-To write lyrics and vocals, you have to be in the studio; you can't be on the road.
+But to really write songs, I have to be in the studio -- to write lyrics and vocals, you have to be in studio; you can't be on the road.

 It's going to be purely Tiësto.
 I don't see the need to work with other artists in general.
 It might happen depending on the song, but I'm not looking for that.
 I'm just looking for great songs.

 We Believe Local Journalism is Critical to the Life of a City

 Engaging with our readers is essential to Miami New Times's mission.
 Make a financial contribution or sign up for a newsletter, and help us keep telling Miami's stories with no paywalls.